 The only circumstance where an Adoption visa may be granted to a child adopted privately overseas is where the adoptive parents have been living overseas for more than 12 months at the time they made the visa application.
 These private adoptions, which are known as expatriate adoptions, have specific legal requirements that the adoptive parents must meet specific legal requirements for expatriate adoption, including:

 - their residence overseas was not contrived to deliberately bypass any requirements concerning entry of adopted children into Australia

 - they have lawfully acquired full and permanent parental rights by the child's adoption.
 This means that the adoption order must sever the legal relationship between the child and its natural parents, and

 - the relevant authorities in the overseas country have approved the child's departure to Australia.

 The child also needs to meet the standard migration requirements including health criteria.

-For further information please refer to a joint fact sheet from the Department of Immigration and Citizenship and the Attorney General's Department.
+For further information please refer to a joint fact sheet from the Department of Immigration and Border Protection and the Attorney General's Department.

 See: Fact Sheet – Expatriate Adoption ( 40KB PDF file)

 'Full and permanent' adoption does not exist in the laws of some countries, for example, many Islamic countries.
 An adoption order that does not grant full parental rights to the adoptive parents is not acceptable for the grant of a visa.

 If you wish to proceed with an adoption that has not been arranged by your state or territory adoption authority, it is strongly recommended you first seek legal advice both in Australia and in the overseas country.

 You must ensure the adoption meets the requirements as set out in the Migration Regulations and that the child will be eligible to enter Australia.
 There is no provision to grant a visa to a child who does not meet the requirements of the Migration Regulations, even if the adoption has already occurred and is lawful in that country.